jvpoulos/patt-c/README.md

 # patt-noncompliance

-"Estimating population average treatment effects from experiments with noncompliance"
+This repository provides data and code for reproducing ["Estimating population average treatment effects from experiments with noncompliance"](https://arxiv.org/abs/1901.02991).

 Please cite the paper if you use this code for academic research: